magic-meer/ClarityLab/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is open-source and available under the standard MIT License.
-Feel free to use, modify, and distribute the code as you see fit!